Documentation menu

 ExpressionMeaning

-0.15 * (1 + {waste_factor})Material with waste added in
+0.15 * (1 + {waste_factor})Base quantity inflated by the waste factor

 0.05 * {coats}Labour scaled by coat count